NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Conclusion

 \section{Conclusion}

-The Cold Atom Laboratory is a pathfinder mission for fundamental studies of quantum matter in micro\-gravity, and for future space-based cold-atom sensors enabling exquisitely precise measurements for both applied and fundamental science applications.
-While there are micro\-gravity alternatives to an orbiting platform (e.g.\ parabolic flights \cite{Stern2009, Barrett2016}, drop towers \cite{vanZoest2010, Muntinga2103}, or sounding rockets \cite{Becker2018, Lachmann2021}), the science return can be much greater in an orbital facility where hundreds or even thousands of experimental sequences can be processed per day.
+The Cold Atom Laboratory is a pathfinder mission for fundamental studies of quantum matter in micro\-gravity, and for future space-based quantum sensors enabling exquisitely precise measurements for both applied and fundamental science applications.
+While there are micro\-gravity alternatives to an orbiting platform (e.g.\ parabolic flights \cite{Stern2009,Barrett2016}, drop towers \cite{vanZoest2010,Muntinga2013}, or sounding rockets \cite{Becker2018,Lachmann2021}), the science return can be much greater in an orbital facility where hundreds or even thousands of experimental sequences can be processed per day.
 As a multi-user facility, CAL was designed to support a diversity of experimental campaigns with multiple science teams, and to provide the flexibility to evolve as the supporting ground-based research matures.
 For an exploratory mission investigating a wide variety of quantum phenomena over an extended mission lifetime, these advantages were compelling.
-Future missions employing advanced quantum sensors tailored toward a single science objective may have a single PI and find accommodation on a dedicated satellite platform.

 CAL is also unique in that it is the only Flight mission simultaneously in Phases C/D (Design \& Development) through E (Operations), as the project continues to develop and test hardware for on-orbit upgrades as it operates through an extended science-phase mission.
 The ability to enhance science capabilities and replace limited-lifetime hardware is a unique advantage of the crewed ISS platform.
-CAL has undergone several on-orbit upgrades and repairs over its four years of operations with support from the station crew.
-These has enabled CAL to not only continue operations beyond its primary science mission but also provided \emph{enhanced capabilities for increased science return}.
-As part of one such upgrade, we have provided a first demonstration of augmented reality technology to improve the real-time interaction between an astronaut and payload engineers on ground during an R\&R procedure.
+CAL has undergone several on-orbit upgrades and repairs over its five years of operations with support from the station crew.
+These upgrades have enabled CAL to not only continue operations beyond its primary science mission but also provided \emph{enhanced capabilities for increased science return}.
+As part of one such upgrade, we have demonstrated the first use of augmented reality technology to improve the real-time interaction between an astronaut and payload engineers on ground during an instrument maintenance procedure.
 This technology promises to find applications far beyond CAL for maintaining science payloads on the station.